jsam/orbital/README.md

 # orbital

-Framework for fine-tuning, optimizing and runnig language models.
+Framework for fine-tuning, optimizing and running language models.